underscoreio/essential-slick/src/pages/data_modelling.md

 We have modified `name` to fix the maximum length of the column, and give a default value.

 `O.Default` gives a default value for rows being inserted.
-Remember it's the DDL commands from `users.ddl` that instruct the database to provide this default.
+Remember it's the DDL commands from `users.schema.create` that instruct the database to provide this default.

 `O.Length` takes one parameter you'd expect, one one you might not expect: